lipovsek/tensorpipe/README.md

 from one process to another while using the fastest transport for the tensors contained therein (e.g., CUDA device-to-device copy).

+> :warning: Update (2025-12) tensorpipe is in maintenance mode and no new changes are planned beyond minimal build fixes.
+Please see https://github.com/meta-pytorch/torchcomms and https://github.com/meta-pytorch/monarch for alternatives.

 ## Getting started

 First clone the repository: